kristoff-it/zig-afl-kit/README.md

 The Zig build system can also deal with all other kinds of C build requirements, see the official Zig standard library docs for more info.

 ## Fuzz your application
-By default your fuzz step (depending on the instrumented executable to me more precise) will also install the entire AFLplusplus toolchain.
+By default, your fuzz step (depending on the instrumented executable to me more precise)    will also install the entire AFLplusplus toolchain.

 ```
 zig-out